 Kristina performed with the Paula Moreno Spanish Dance company before starting her teaching career with the Pia Bouman School for Ballet and Creative Movement and in 2000, the Quinte Ballet School of Canada for both the Professional and Recreation divisions.
 She also has a teaching certificate from the Cecchetti Society.

 Desirée started her professional dance training at the Quinte Ballet School of Canada under the direction of founding Artistic Director, Brian Scott.
 After graduating from the Professional Training Program, she completed the Cecchetti teacher training program.
 She has performed with the Cuballet de Vernon in Havana, and Toronto’s Desrosiers Dance Theatre.
-Desiree has been with the Quinte Ballet School of Canada for over fifteen years as an instructor within both the professional and recreation divisions, and also acts as Registrar and Student Support Service Provider for the professional division.
+Desiree has been with the Quinte Ballet School of Canada for over fifteen years as an instructor within both the professional and recreation divisions, and also acts as the Assistant to the Artistic Director for the professional division.

 Kareem has been an instructor with QBSC for over several years and is disciplined in Hip Hop, Tap, Street Jazz and Modern.
 With over 20 years of teaching and choreography experience as well as being a qualified adjudicator across Canada, he is co-owner of Dance with KB and JKS Entertainment.
 Show credits include Solitude of my Mind, I Can’t Wait, The 4th Creation, Physical Graffiti, Must be the Shoes and Say Something!
 Kareem has choreographed music videos and made live appearances for shows in Canada, Australia, India and on Rogers Television, YTV and City TV.